arberx/cookiecutter-react-flask/README.md

 ### Prerequisites
 #
-* python3.6 (are any python3+ version, just make sure to modify the below commands.)
+* python3.6 (or any python3+ version, just make sure to modify the below commands.)
 * node
 * npm
 * cookiecutter